VerbalExpressions/PerlVerbalExpressions/README.md

 # DESCRIPTION

-Regexp::VerbalExpression is a Perl module that helps to construct difficult regular expressions.
+Regexp::VerbalExpressions is a Perl module that helps to construct difficult regular expressions.

 # API